svsticky/constipated-koala/MAILCHIMP.md

 In the audience settings, check if all merge tags allign with those in mailchimp_job.rb.

 In the group settings (manage contacts > groups > view groups) you need to create the groups (or interests) you want to sync.
-Currently this are ALV, MMM, Business and Lectures.
+Currently these are ALV, MMM, Business, Lectures and Teacher.
 The names here don't have to match, we will sync by id.

 Also create an api key (or use an existing one).